vickiic/MultimediaSystems/README.md

 # MultimediaSystems
-Projects from Multimedia and Systems engineering course.
+##Projects from Multimedia and Systems engineering course.
+'''
-Files written in MATLAB/must be ran on matlab
-*each file includes extensive report and analysis of the program
+Files written in MATLAB/must be ran on matlab each file includes extensive report and analysis of the program
+'''